techiediaries/techiediaries/_posts/2020/angular/2019-12-05-angular-9-8-tutorial-by-example-rest-crud-apis-http-get-requests-with-httpclient.md

 In the first step(s) of our tutorial, we'll see how to install Angular CLI 9 and create an example project from scratch.

-## Angular Tutorial, Step 1 — Setting up Angular CLI v9
+##   Step 1 — Setting up Angular CLI v9

 In this step, we'll install the latest Angular CLI 9 version (at the time of writing this tutorial).